tadam-framework/tadam-website/markdown/basics/templates.md

 (render-JSON req {:name "Olympia" :surface 500 :opened 1915})
 ```

-It will return a nice JSON with the right header.
+It returns a nice JSON with the right header.

 ``` json
 {